gordonjgz/econ_phd_consulting_job_market/Firm_Comparison.md

 **Example**: Econic Partners

 * **The Model**: A **Specialized Boutique** with a **"One-Firm" Staffing** philosophy.
-* **The Work**: Currently, the firm is heavily focused on **Antitrust & Competition**.
+* **The Work**: Currently, the firm is heavily focused on **Antitrust & Competition**, essentially a "rebrand" from Compass Lexecon.
 Unlike a generalist firm where you might rotate into Finance or Healthcare, here you are signing up specifically to be an antitrust economist.
 * **Staffing Dynamics**: Highly integrated and cross-office.
 Because the entire firm is focused on the same mission (Antitrust), they staff based on **skillset match** rather than location.
 You are not "owned" by your local office; you are a resource for the entire firm.
 * **The Trade-off**: You get the "One-Firm" culture (fluid staffing, mentorship, no sharp elbows) but without the "Generalist" variety.
 You are betting your career on Antitrust.